 Would you advise others to enter the travel industry today?

-How do you continue to develop and expand your own skills and knowledge?
+How do you continue to develop and expand your own skillset and knowledge?

-Which city have you most enjoyed working and living in?
+Which countries have you most enjoyed working and living in?

 Favourite holiday destination?

 With its beautiful beaches and great summer weather, Bodrum in Turkey is one of my favourite holiday destinations.

 I have too many to count but, in Dubai, I often go to Bull & Bear at Waldorf Astoria Dubai International Financial Centre.
 My guests always enjoy the restaurant’s panoramic views, the team is great and the food is delicious.
 I highly recommend the alligator pear and prawn cocktail.

 As someone who has worked across several hotels and now oversees more than 170, it is difficult for me to pinpoint just one property.
 However, I can say that one of the hotels I am most looking forward to visiting is Hilton Dubai Palm Jumeirah – a fabulous new property which is slated to open imminently.